 He nodded his head to mean “Yes.”

-“Yet, a cow excretes dung like a flat patty, a horse produces clumps, and a goat excretes little pellets.
+“Yet, cows excrete dung like a flat patty, horses produces clumps, and goats excrete little pellets.
 Why the difference?”

-The dignitary, was taken aback and appeared visibly shocked and traumatized by the little girl’s intelligence, and all he could say was, “Hmmm, I have no idea.”
+The dignitary was taken aback.
+He appeared visibly shocked and traumatized by the little girl’s intelligence, and all he could say was, “Hmmm, I have no idea.”

 The little girl asked with an impish smile, “Are you really qualified to discuss the benefits of nuclear power for Tamilnadu when you don’t know shit?”